"STARTER KIT" FOR

 For Medical School Is Murder, by Dirk Wyle

-• Clues for method of murder
+• What were the clues for the method of murder?

 • Did anyone other than Ben suspect foul play?
 If so, what kept them from acting?